-Field Audits
+Field audits

-Field sampling capability will be established by means of field audits conducted by the Field QA Auditor prior to sampling for the Bight'08 study.
-These pre-survey field audits will be conducted to assess equipment, vessels, and protocols used by participating organizations, and to instruct the crew as needed on the procedures described in the field operation manual and the QA/QC document.
-The priority for conducting field audits prior to the sampling period will begin with organizations that did not participate in previous Bight Surveys or who have a significant number of staff members that did not participate in previous Bight Surveys.
-If resources and time are still available after all of these organizations have been audited, the organizations that participated in the Bight'03 will be subject to a field audit to confirm the capabilities that existed and were documented for the Bight'03.
+Field sampling capability will be established by means of field audits conducted by the Field QA Auditor.
+These field audits will be conducted to assess equipment, vessels, and protocols used by participating organizations, and to instruct the crew as needed on the procedures described in the field operation manual and the QA/QC document.
+The priority for conducting field audits prior will begin with organizations that did not participate in previous Bight Surveys, previous Bight survey participants who have a significant number of new staff members, or previous Bight survey participants that did not meet all of their DQOs.

-A Field QA/QC Checklist, developed to provide comparability and consistency in this process, will be used to record the pre-cruise audit data.
-The Field QA Specialist will provide additional instruction when discrepancies are noted during the presurvey field QA audit.
-The Lead Scientist will also be notified of the audit results so that any problems can be corrected prior to sampling.
+A Field QA/QC Checklist, developed to provide comparability and consistency in this process, will be used to record the audit data.
+The Field QA Specialist will provide additional instruction to the cruise leader and crew when discrepancies are noted during the field QA audit.
+The Lead Scientist will also be notified of the audit results so that any problems can be corrected.

-Ongoing quality control during the sample period will be established through field audits.
-Each vessel will be visited at least once during the survey.
-In addition to the information contained on the QA/QC checklist.
-Each vessel will also be audited by a preassigned taxonomist, who will observe species identification in the field.
-This data will be recorded on a Taxonomy QA/QC data sheet.
-If there are errors in species identification, the taxonomist will inform the Lead Scientist of the cruise to take action to correct the problem.
-Field personnel will be instructed regarding the appropriate identifications.
+Ongoing quality control during the sample period will be established through an organization's internal field audits.
+Methods are described in the Bight '13 Field Manual.
+Cruise leaders will audit their own crew, during trawls, once a day on a minimum of 4 species of animals (2 fish and invertebrates).
+Deviations from the MQO result in retraining until performance achieves the MQO.
+These internal audit sheets will be collated after the survey to evaluate success.
+In addition, external auditors with taxonomic expertise will observe species identification in the field and record observations.
+These data will be recorded on a Taxonomy QA/QC data sheet.
+If there are errors in species identification, the auditor will inform the Lead Taxonomists of the cruise to take action to correct the problem.
+The Lead Taxonomists must re-train their crew or voucher these problematic species for further identification back at their laboratory.